pwa-builder/PWABuilder/docs/home/pwa-intro.md

 ?> **Note** This article assumes a baseline understanding of web development.
-If you're looking for resources to start your web dev journey, take a look [here.](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web)
+If you're looking for resources to start your web dev journey, take a look <a href="https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web" aria-label="Click here to learn more">here</a>

 # Beginner's Guide to Progressive Web Apps